How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 A sculpture on Kutaisi’s White Bridge

-Travelling from Kutaisi to Tbilisi is a relatively straight forward journey no matter what option you choose though we think the best way is to either take the marshrutka from the centre of Kutaisi or Georgian Bus from Kutaisi Airport.
+Travelling from Kutaisi to Tbilisi is a relatively straightforward journey no matter what option you choose!

-Are you planning on travelling from Kutaisi to Tbilisi?
+Are you planning on travelling between these two Georgian cities?
 Have you been recently?
 Let us know in the comments below!

 Like It?
 Pin It!